Flag external links with css

 Background

-In reading mode, Obsidian automatically postfixes external links with a special icon.
+Once again taking inspiration from Obsidian, I have decided to flag external links with a special character.
 This is handy when you are jumping around in old notes with lots of hyperlinks.
 It is a feature worth imitating.

 Implementing the feature

-For my reading mode, I host my notes at rogerfarrell.net.
+For my reading mode, I host my notes at https://rogerfarrell.net.
 They are converted to HTML via Pandoc and deployed with GitHub Pages.

 Internal link in markdown: